Indoor Air Quality is of particular concern for those affected by asthma and allergies, but a healthier home is of broader benefit to all.

 There is ever-increasing awareness of the chemicals we come into contact with every day, particularly if you or a member of your family has asthma or allergies.
 We created the asthma & allergy friendly® Certification Program to help you improve your indoor air environment by identifying products and services that can help to reduce allergens and create a healthier home environment.

-But what is it that makes some flooring better for the indoor environment than others, and where do we draw the line to decide to certify flooring as asthma & allergy friendly®?
+But what is it that makes some flooring better for the indoor environment than others, and where do we draw the line to decide to certify flooring as aasthma & allergy friendly®?
 We hope that the questions below will clarify this.
 Let us know if you have more questions!

-Why do you certify flooring?
+Why do we certify flooring?

 Our goal in the asthma & allergy friendly® Certification Program is to create a healthier indoor environment for you and your family, and so we look at all elements of the indoor air environment.
 Some types of flooring can release chemicals when they are applied, particularly if they are designed to be installed using adhesive.
 And it is easier for allergens to get trapped on some types of flooring.

 We take a balanced approach in certifying products.
 We want to identify flooring that do not contain materials that are unnecessarily harmful.
 And we want to make sure that any necessary chemicals that can sometimes cause an allergic reaction are present at as low a level as is needed for them to function as intended.
 Our goal in the asthma & allergy friendly® Certification Program is to create a healthier indoor environment for you and your family, and so we look at all elements of the indoor air environment.
-Some of the chemicals in commonly used paints can cause allergic reactions, and many paints release fumes when they are applied.

-What kind of flooring do you certify?
+What type of flooring do we certify?

-What do you look for in flooring?
+What do we look for in flooring?

 We look at two areas when we test flooring.